 Conclusion

-With increasing volumes of business data, demand for secure and inexpensive storage technology is on the up.
+With increasing volumes of business data, demand for secure and inexpensive storage technology is on the rise.
 Blockchain technology has given impetus to decentralized data storage systems that perfectly balance security, scalability, and affordability.
+As a part of our broad expertise in IT consulting and development, we have developed internal products like DocFlow, a blockchain-powered document management system, and KYT, a crypto compliance and risk management platform, which showcase our capabilities in delivering secure and efficient solutions.

 Since the technology is comparatively new, it may take a while before it is adopted widely and becomes mainstream.
 As we have seen, developers are still working towards resolving the evident shortcomings.
 However, the acknowledged benefits of decentralized blockchain-based storage already outweigh those of centralized storage systems – and this technology is only expected to become better in the near future.